miao0913/SaCNN-CrowdCounting-Tencent_Youtu/README.md

 This project is an implementation of the crowd counting method proposed in our arxiv paper - Crowd counting via scale-adaptive convolutional neural network (SaCNN).
 SaCNN extracts feature maps from multiple layers and adapts them to produce the final density map.
 A relative count loss is proposed to improve the network generalization on crowd scenes with few pedestrians; a new dataset SmartCity is collected for this scenario.

 ### License
 This code is released under the MIT License (Please refer to the LICENSE file for details).
 It can only be used for academic research purposes.
-Tecent has all the rights reserved.
+Tecent has all the rights reserved (Contact: Chengjie Wang jasoncjwang@tencent.com).

 ### Citation
 Please cite our paper in your publications if it helps your research: